Novey-Eric/SpiralGenerator/README.md

 # SpiralGenerator
 Displays dots with an increasing distance from the center.
 The "spiral factor" represents 1/n where n is the number of dots per circle.
 For example, if .25 is the spiral factor, there would be 4 dots per revolution.
 This would draw a cross shape.
+Interesting patterns occur when the spiral factor hits a relatively rational/irration number.
 ### Sizes
 The x and y size are the sizes of the dots in the horizontal and vertical directions respectively.
 ### Zoom